saumyapo/scRNAseq_workflow/analysis/README.md

 # 9. Downstream Analyses
 Beyond the core workflow, additional analyses include:

-Batch Correction and Integration: Combining multiple samples using IntegrateData() to remove batch effects.

-Trajectory Inference: Ordering cells along developmental trajectories using tools such as Monocle or Slingshot.
+1. Trajectory Inference: Ordering cells along developmental trajectories using tools such as Monocle or Slingshot.

-Cell-Cell Communication: Predicting ligand-receptor interactions using tools like CellPhoneDB or CellChat.
+2. Cell-Cell Communication: Predicting ligand-receptor interactions using tools like CellPhoneDB or CellChat.

-These analyses extend insights from basic clustering to deeper biological questions such as lineage relationships and intercellular signaling.